-In this book we focus on how to compute in practice the spaces $M_k(N, \varepsilon)$ of modular forms, where $k \geq 2$ is an integer and $\varepsilon$ is a Dirichlet character of modulus N (the appendix treats modular forms for higher rank groups).
-We spend the most effort explaining the general algorithms that appear so far to be the best (in practice!) for such computations.
-We will not discuss in any detail computing with quaternion algebras, half-integral weight forms, weight one forms, forms for non-congruence subgroups or groups xii Preface other than GL2, Hilbert and Siegel modular forms, trace formulas, p-adic modular forms, and modular abelian varieties, all of which are topics for additional books.
-We also do not systematically analyze the complexity of the algorithms, and instead settle for occasional remarks about their practical efficiency.
+In this book we focus on how to compute in practice the spaces $M_k(N, \varepsilon)$ of modular forms, where $k \geq 2$ is an integer and $\varepsilon$ is a Dirichlet character of modulus N. We spend the most effort explaining the algorithms that appear so far to be the best (in practice!) for such computations.
+We will not discuss in any detail computing half-integral weight forms, weight one forms, forms for non-congruence subgroups or groups other than GL2, Hilbert and Siegel modular forms, trace formulas, p-adic modular forms, and modular abelian varieties, all of which are topics for additional books.
+We also do not systematically analyze the complexity of all the algorithms, and instead settle for occasional remarks about their practical efficiency.